tambach/chat/README.md

 # chat
-Simpl chat application using java
+Simple chat application using java

 Usage:
 * First you should identify yourself by typing ' IAM <your_username> '